benjamin421/aionbio/content/roadmap.md

 Both approaches in Project 2C are designed to push the boundaries of current bioelectric imaging capabilities in mammalian models.
 The project will involve rigorous testing and validation of these methodologies in rodent models, setting the stage for potential applications in larger and more complex organisms.
 Success in this project would mark a significant advancement in our ability to understand and manipulate bioelectric signals in deep tissues, contributing to the broader goals of the research program in understanding complex bioelectric interactions and their implications in health and disease.

-#### Project 2D: Advanced Bioelectric Data Integration and Application
+#### Project 2D: Advanced Bioelectric Data Integration and Application {#project-2d}
-Building on the foundation laid by Project 1C, the next phase will focus on advancing the integration and application of the computational strategies developed for electrome data management.
+Building on the foundation laid by [Project 1C](#project-1c), the next phase will focus on advancing the integration and application of the computational strategies developed for electrome data management.
 This phase will aim to translate the computational framework into practical, impactful applications across various biological and medical fields.
 The key objectives for this follow-on phase include:

 1. *Advanced Integration of Electrome Data with Biological Research*:
     - **Objective**: Seamlessly integrate the processed electrome data with ongoing biological research, particularly in areas such as developmental biology, regenerative medicine, and neuroscience.